xkcdjerry/retracting-pupils/README.md

 ***IMPORTANT***
 Do not save manipulated images with `.jpeg` `.gif` or other loosy compression formats.
 This program manipulates the picture pixel by pixel, although this allows for very big storage spaces, this *will* crash if the image is then lossly compressed.
+(The \_\_main\_\_.py handles this, but the api doesn't.)

-( For more info, visit the wiki at https://github.com/xkcdjerry/retracting-pupils/wiki )
+For more info, visit the wiki at https://github.com/xkcdjerry/retracting-pupils/wiki